Overview

 Webhook integration (preferred)

-Partner carriers can POST their tracking events in JSON format to a Sorted endpoint using an integration key provided by Sorted to authenticate.
+Sorted carriers can POST their tracking events in JSON format to a Sorted endpoint using an integration key provided by Sorted to authenticate.

 Webhook endpoint: